PIK-Team/pik-team.github.io/_posts/2021-05-23-neo4j-unit-with-spock.md

 ```

 ### Create a simple Word repository:
-Now, we will create a simple repository model for our Word entity with two simple methods.
-In order to do that, we have to create a new Java Interface, which extends the `Neo4JRepository<Word, String>` interface.
+Next, create a simple repository model for our Word entity with two simple methods.
+In order to do that, let's create a new Java Interface, which extends the `Neo4JRepository<Word, String>` interface.
 This will provide us with all the necessary methods to interact with the database.
 Just like in the previous step, create a new WordRepository.java file.
 Here's the code:

 ```
 import org.springframework.data.neo4j.repository.Neo4jRepository;